The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The annual VAT return and any balancing payment will be due two months after the end of the annual accounting period.
 However, if the business has an annual accounting period of less than four months it will be required to submit the return, and any payment due, by the end of the month following the end of the VAT return period.

-Normally a business using annual accounting will
+Normally a business

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.